 The only difference between between an Automated Action and a Server Action is that:

-Therefore the only reason to directly create a Server Action is if it will not be run automatically.
+The only reason to directly create a Server Action is if it will not be run automatically.
 For example:

 You can select any of the three types of Server Action listed above and click on the “Create Contextual Action” button.
 This makes them available on the “Action” menu on both List Views and Form Views.